K9 Thunder: Estonia

-Estonia was invited by Finland in teaming up for the procurement of the K9, to reduce the purchase cost for both nations.
-Benefitted by group buying, the test data of the K9 was provided and shared to Estonia by Finland, with approval from South Korea.
-In February 2017, Estonian military officials visited South Korea for a price negotiation.
-Estonia is expected to purchase 12 K9s for $50 million.
+To reduce the cost per unit for both nations, Finland invited Estonia to jointly procure the K9.
+Under this arrangement, Finland provided test data on the K9 to Estonia, with approval from South Korea.
+In February 2017, Estonian military officials visited South Korea for price negotiations.

-In June 2018, Rauno Sirk, the director of the Estonian military procurement agency, announced that Estonia will buy K9 Thunder howitzers.
-Hanwha Land Systems will supply 12 used K9s, including maintenance parts and training for €46 million, a similar contract to that of Finland.
-In October 2019, the Estonian Ministry of Defense announced that it will exercise the option to purchase 6 additional K9s from the previous contract, with an estimated value of €20 million.
+In June 2018, Rauno Sirk, the director of the Estonian military procurement agency, announced that Estonia would buy K9 Thunder howitzers.
+Hanwha Land Systems was to supply 12 used K9s for €46 million, which would cover maintenance, parts and training, as in the contract with Finland.
+In October 2019, the Estonian Ministry of Defense announced that it would exercise the option to purchase 6 additional K9s under the terms of this contract, at an estimated cost of €20 million.

-In August 2021, the Estonian Centre for Defense Investment (RKIK) signed €4.6 million contract with Hanwha Defense and Go Craft in modernizing 24 K9EST Kõu, hinting at purchasing 6 more for its inventory.
+In August 2021, the Estonian Centre for Defense Investment (RKIK) signed a €4.6 million contract with Hanwha Defense and Go Craft to modernize 24 K9EST Kõu, hinting at purchasing 6 more for its inventory.
 The upgrade involves communication systems, a FCS, painting, fire suppression system, and electronics.

-In September 2022, it was reported that Estonia has purchased 24 vehicles in total.
-In October, the Estonian defense minister stated that Estonia will procure 12 additional K9s, bringing the total number up to 36 units.
+In September 2022, it was reported that Estonia had purchased 24 vehicles in total.
+In October, the Estonian defense minister stated that Estonia would procure 12 additional K9s, bringing the total number up to 36 units.
 In November 2022, Go Craft opened Estonia's first private military workshop, and will start upgrading K9s.
+In January 2023, Estonia ordered 12 vehicles for €36 million, which will be delivered before 2026.
+The first Estonian edition by Go Craft was rolled out in February 2023.